FIVE MOST SURPRISING FINDS

 The Morning That Should Be a National Holiday

-On the morning of May 13, 1862, in the harbor of Charleston, South Carolina, an enslaved man put on a Confederate captain’s straw hat, took the wheel of the CSS Planter — a Confederate military transport armed with four guns and loaded with two hundred pounds of ammunition — and navigated past five Confederate checkpoints by mimicking the white captain’s mannerisms and giving the correct signal codes at each fortification.
+On the morning of May 13, 1862, in the harbor of Charleston, South Carolina, an enslaved man put on a Confederate captain’s straw hat.
+He took the wheel of the CSS Planter — a Confederate military transport armed with four guns and loaded with two hundred pounds of ammunition — and navigated past five checkpoints by mimicking the white captain’s mannerisms and giving the correct signal codes at each fortification.

 He was twenty-three years old.